mytbk/gloriousarch/README.rst

 I now have these tools in my Live CD:

+- flashrom: to flash coreboot to my machine
+- coreboot-utils: cbmem, inteltool, intelmetool, ectool, etc.
+- acpid and iasl: for handling ACPI things
+- htop: the glorious task manager
+- debootstrap: to install a Debian-based system easily
+- picocom: to access the serial console
+- WireGuard VPN

+For the Live CDs with a desktop environment, I have:

-- a good desktop environment: now gloriousarch has MATE, Xfce, LXQt and DDE support
+- a good desktop environment: MATE, Xfce, LXDE-GTK3, LXQt or DDE
 - QEMU: to install other OS with an ISO image, including Windows (using my disk as virtual disk).
 This is the most glorious feature of this Live CD.
-- flashrom: to flash coreboot to my machine
 - gparted: the glorious partition manager
-- debootstrap: to install a Debian-based system easily
 - Firefox to access the Internet
+- Riot web
-- Pidgin to chat, and it should support OTR
+- Pidgin with OTR plugin
-- picocom: to access the serial console
-- WireGuard VPN

 Download
 --------

 I built a gloriousarch Xfce4 iso and uploaded it to `sourceforge <https://sourceforge.net/projects/garchiso/files/>`_.
-It's signed by a PGP key whose primary key fingerprint is 0x9E5B817BFF338DD701676C276DBD8BFE8600BEAA.
+It's signed by a PGP key whose primary key fingerprint is 7079B481F04B5D8B65A0ECDEEA2DB82FE04A9403.